 Enter Bird's Name in Search Box:

 Species: The Plumbeous Vireo (Vireo plumbeus) came about after the Solitary Vireo was divided into three different vireo species, these being the Blue-Headed Vireo, Cassin's Vireo and Plumbeous Vireo.
 All three vireos are seen and recognized in different areas of North America.
-At different times of the year, migration periods and on winter grounds, these vireos may mix with one another.
+These vireos may mix with one another at various times of the year, migration periods and on winter grounds.
 The Plumbeous Vireo can be found in conifer and deciduous forests, parks and woodlands.
-It behaves in the same manner as the Blue-headed Vireo and can be observed moving deliberately through the branches, in search of insects.
+It behaves in the same manner as the Blue-headed Vireo and can be observed moving deliberately through the branches in search of insects.

 Distinctions: The male and female are very similar looking in appearance.
-Has large bill with a visible hook at end of upper bill, same identifying features seen in other vireos.
+It has a large bill with a visible hook at the end of upper bill, same identifying features seen in other vireos.
 Dull gray crown, body and tail feathers, bold white lores and spectacles, two wing bars, white edges of tertials and primaries, greyish flanks, white throat, breast and undertail.

 Voice: Nasal sounding, similar sounds to other vireo types, multiple call notes.
 Sings throughout the day even after breeding season.